marcusgia2505/classEx_doc/docs/Elements.rst

 	Provide the name of the subjects variable.

 show element
-	Always display element or only if stage is activated.
+	Always display the element, or only if the stage is activated.

 round
 	Select if only the current round or all rounds should be displayed.

 count
-	Participants are counted all together (or per treatment / role / group).
+	Participants are counted altogether (or per treatment/role/group).

 Results histogram